 - Less formal: The house where we live.

 - Informal: The house where we live in.
 The house that we live in.
 The house we live in.

 - Avoid redundant prepositions: The house in which we live in.

 - Don't add a preposition at the end of the where-clause.
-If a preposition is an integral part of the phrasal verb then leave it.
+If a proposition is an integral part of the phrasal verb then leave it.
 The house where we live in.
 The house where you take me out.
-Receptio area where you check in.
+Reception area where you check in.

 Good luck!blog comments powered by Disqus